joshdabosh/writeups/2020-SharkyCTF/README.md

 It's important to use a version of Python <= 3.7.2 for the solve script, which still has the bug.

 I got stuck here for a while, trying every combination of the attack with the url.
-Eventually bAse figures out you have to put the unicode+@+localhost at the end of the netloc AND the endpoint, not just at the end of the netloc.
+Eventually bAse figures out you have to put the unicode+@+localhost at the end of the ENDPOINT, not at the end of the netloc or anywhere else.

 Also, keep the `Authorization` header unless you want a 403.